John made his Radio Le Mans debut in 1989, and loved it so much he bought the company!

 His main passion though is radio controlled car racing, and since 2006 has been presenting the RC Racing TV series.

-Florida-based Shea made her reporting debut at Le Mans 2012.
+Utah-based Shea made her reporting debut at Le Mans 2012.
 Since then she has returned to Le Sarthe, as well as reporting from the Bathurst 12 hours.